Davvii1/2OPT_Heuristic_FirstFound/README.md

 2OPT Heuristic with First Found method implemented in Python

-Here's an example of 2OPT Heuristic applied to solve a problem with stablish data in Python Jupyter NoteBook presented in [2OPT_Heuristic_FirstFound.ipynb](2OPT.ipynb)
+Here's an example of 2OPT Heuristic applied to solve a problem with established data in Python Jupyter NoteBook presented in [2OPT_Heuristic_FirstFound.ipynb](2OPT.ipynb)